TEMPLATE LANGUAGE TO INCLUDE IN SYLLABI:

 Resources for Students

-Confidential Resources for Instances of Sexual Assault, Sex Discrimination, Sexual Harassment, Dating Violence, Domestic Violence, or Stalking
+Confidential Resources for Incidents of Sexual Assault, Sex Discrimination, Sexual Harassment, Dating Violence, Domestic Violence, or Stalking

-The University is committed to offering reasonable academic accommodations (e.g. a no-contact order, course changes) to students who are victims of relationship or sexual violence, regardless of whether they seek a formal investigation or criminal charges.
+WashU is committed to offering reasonable academic supportive measures (e.g., a no-contact order, course changes) to students who are victims of relationship or sexual violence, regardless of whether they seek a formal investigation or criminal charges.
 If a student needs to explore options for medical care, other services, or reporting, or would like to receive individual counseling services, there are free, confidential support resources and professional counseling services available through the Relationship and Sexual Violence Prevention (RSVP) Center.
-If you need to request such accommodations, please contact RSVP to schedule an appointment with a confidential and licensed counselor.
-Although information shared with counselors is confidential, requests for accommodations will be coordinated with the appropriate University administrators and faculty.
+If you need to request such support, please contact RSVP to schedule an appointment with a confidential and licensed counselor.
+Although information shared with counselors is confidential, requests for supportive measures will be coordinated with the appropriate University administrators and faculty.
 The RSVP Center is located in Seigle Hall, Suite 435, and can be reached at rsvpcenter@wustl.edu or (314) 935-3445.
-For after-hours emergency response services, call the Sexual Assault and Rape Anonymous Helpline (SARAH) at (314) 935-8080 or call 314-935-6666 or (314) 935-5555 and ask to speak with an RSVP Counselor on call.
+For after-hours emergency response services, call the Sexual Assault and Rape Anonymous Helpline (SARAH) at (314) 935-8080 during the academic year, or (314) 935-5555 and ask to speak with an RSVP Center Counselor on call.
 See: RSVP Center.

 Bias Reporting and Support System (BRSS)

-The University has a process through which students, faculty, staff, and community members who have experienced or witnessed incidents of bias, prejudice, or discrimination against a student can report their experiences to the University’s Bias Report and Support System (BRSS) team.
-See: brss.wustl.edu.
+WashU has a non-punitive process through which students, faculty, staff, and community members who have experienced or witnessed incidents of bias, prejudice, or discrimination against a student can report their experiences to the University’s Bias Report and Support System (BRSS) team.

 Counseling and Psychological Services

-Counseling and Psychological Services’ professional staff members work with students to resolve personal and interpersonal difficulties, many of which can affect a student’s academic experience.
+The Center for Counseling and Psychological Services’ professional staff members work with students to resolve personal and interpersonal difficulties, many of which can affect a student’s academic experience.
 These include conflicts with or worry about friends or family, concerns about eating or drinking patterns, and feelings of anxiety, depression, and thoughts of suicide.
 Individual, Conjoint, and Group therapy are all provided in addition to referrals for off-campus support.
-Information can be found on the Mental Health Services webpage.
+Information can be found on the CCPS webpage

-Additionally, see the mental health services offered through the RSVP Center listed above.
+Additionally, see the mental health services offered through the RSVP Center.

 WashU Cares